Tag: camden

 J O’Connell’s: South Richmond St.

-The vibe when we visited was quite a chilled one – a mix of young and old locals sat ensconced in various corners engrossed in quiet conversation.
-The radio was kept low enough and was playing Billie Holiday, or Billy Holiday-esque sort of tunes – we all agreed it an unusual set of tunes in the context of Dublin pubs en-masse, but too agreed that they suited the mood perfectly.
+The vibe when we visited was quite a chilled one – a mix of young and old locals sat ensconced in various corners, engrossed in quiet conversation.
+The radio was kept low enough and was playing Billie Holiday, or Billy Holiday-esque sort of tunes – we all agreed it was an unusual set of tunes in the context of Dublin pubs en masse, but we too agreed that they suited the mood perfectly.
 The staff were excellent, the barman was on the ball with service and barely allowed us to leave our seats to obtain a jar.
 The pint was a bargain at €4.80 and was as satisfying on the palate as it was on the pocket.

 J O’Connell’s is one of the true undiscovered jewels in Dublin’s landscape of pubs.
 And yes, the Panama Canal may be more impressive than The Grand, and there’s little doubt that the weather in the Caribbean is nicer than ours.
 But who wants to be drinking rum in a wicker hut with sand down your trousers when you could instead be cuddled into a couch with a pint of plain in Portobello?
 I know which one I fancy more.